-If I absolutely had to pick a percentage, I’d say 50% diet, because exercise is just as important.
+If I absolutely had to pick a percentage, I’d say 50-50, because exercise is just as important.
 After reading this, would you agree?

-And finally, your abs aren’t made in the kitchen!
+And finally, abs aren’t built in the kitchen!
 You’ve got to have muscle in order for it to show when you’re wearing those summer clothes.
 And those muscles are created during your workouts.